rramnauth2220/xml-to-excel/README.md

 # xml-to-excel
-Converting XML Code of Federal Regulations to Excel Spreadsheet
+Converting XML Code of Federal Regulations (CFR) to Excel Built with Apache POI